-- Cloud integrators service providers of public administration IT that configure the services offered by cloud vendors outside the administration to be compatible with the standards of Germany's government cloud, in so doing making them available for Germany's government cloud on a legally compliant basis. - Cloud location the term "cloud location" refers to the data centres operated by the Federal Government, federal states and municipalities and their IT service providers that provide the IT infrastructure and, for example, make available computing capacities within Germany's government cloud.
-It is not necessary for the whole infrastructure of the data centres to form part of Germany's government cloud; sub-areas may also be used. - Cloud service portal the future central starting point for the public administration and its IT service providers for the management of cloud services.
-It is intended to allow users to order and cancel cloud services, for example IaaS or SaaS services, and to access information on the cloud services that are provided.
-A detailed concept for the cloud service portal is currently being produced. - Code repository central management environment in software development for the versioning of source code, including a documentation function. - Compliance the term "compliance" means ensuring that actions are carried out in accordance with laws and guidelines. - Container as a service container as a service (CaaS) is a form of container-based virtualisation that provides the runtime environment, orchestration tools and underlying infrastructure resources through a cloud computing provider (definition in line with IONOS68).
+- Cloud integrators service providers of public administration IT that configure the services offered by cloud providers outside the administration to be compatible with the standards of Germany's government cloud, and therefore make them available for Germany's government cloud on a legally compliant basis. - Cloud location the term cloud location refers to the data centres operated at Federal Government, federal state and municipality level and by their IT service providers that provide IT infrastructure and make available computing capacities within Germany's government cloud.
+It is not necessary for the whole infrastructure of the data centres to form part of Germany's government cloud; sub-areas may also be used. - Cloud service portal the future central port of call for the public administration and its IT service providers for managing cloud services.
+It is intended to allow its users to order and cancel cloud services, for example IaaS or SaaS services, and to access information on the cloud services that are provided.
+A detailed concept for the cloud service portal is currently being produced. - Code repository the central management environment in software development for the versioning of source code, including a documentation function. - Compliance the term "compliance" means ensuring that actions are carried out in accordance with laws and guidelines. - Container as a service container as a service (CaaS) is a form of container-based virtualisation that provides the runtime environment, orchestration tools and underlying infrastructure resources through a cloud computing provider (definition in line with IONOS79). - Container cluster in Kubernetes, clusters are computer networks responsible for operating containerised software solutions. - Container environment a technical platform for the operation and management of container clusters (examples of the relevant technologies are OpenShift and Rancher).
+The container environments considered in this context are based on the Kubernetes standard.